ToJans/tojans.github.com/content/posts/reference-by-value-in-typescript/index.md

 Please note that this is still a little bit rough around the edges, especially as you start creating dependencies on other types.

-I hope this was an interesting read; if I receive a lot of feedback on this I will probably write more posts about this,so let me know!
+I hope this was an interesting read; if I receive a lot of feedback on this I will probably write more posts about some of my other, more advanced findings, so let me know!

 [1]: https://www.virtualsaleslab.com/?lang=en